max-ray001/mean-LMS/README.md

 &emsp;  When sending data to a web server, the data has to be a string.
 Use JSON.stringify() to convert a JavaScript object into a string.

 &emsp;  When receiving data from a web server, the data is always a string.
-Parse the data with JSON.parse(), and the data becomes a JavaScript
+Parse the data with JSON.parse(), and the data becomes a JavaScript object.

-&emsp; object.

 &nbsp; * Calling app.use(cors()) will enable the express server to respond to preflight requests.
-A preflight request is basically an OPTION request sent

-&emsp; to the server before the actual request is sent, in order to ask which origin and which request options the server accepts.
+A preflight request is basically an OPTION request sent to the server before the actual request is sent, in order to ask which origin and which request options the server accepts.

 &nbsp; * Mongoose schemas support a timestamps option.
-If you set timestamps: true, Mongoose will add two properties of type Date to your
+If you set timestamps: true, Mongoose will add two properties of type Date to your schema:

-&emsp; schema:

 &emsp; createdAt: a date representing when this document was created